Trump Tower: 1980s

 The residential units were more successful, and 95% of the residential condominiums were sold in the first four months after it opened, despite their high prices.
 The cost of condominiums at the tower started at $600,000 and ranged up to $12 million, and the penthouse was sold for $15 million in 1985.
 The tower attracted many rich and famous residents, including Johnny Carson, David Merrick, Sophia Loren, and Steven Spielberg.
 In total, Trump received $300 million from the sale of the condominiums, which more than offset the $200 million cost of construction.
-By 1991, Trump was involved in lawsuits against residents: in October of that year, he successfully sued actor Pia Zadora and her husband, businessman Meshulam Riklis, to collect $1 million in unpaid rent.
+By 1991, Trump was involved in lawsuits against residents: in October of that year, he successfully sued actress Pia Zadora and her husband, businessman Meshulam Riklis, to collect $1 million in unpaid rent.

 The city government, under mayor Ed Koch, challenged the validity of the tax breaks given to Trump Tower.
 The government originally tried to deny a tax break on the basis that Trump Tower did not replace an "underused" site, as was required under the 421-a tax exemption program.
 The New York Court of Appeals rejected the city's argument in 1984.
 Afterward, the city claimed Trump Tower's commercial space did not qualify for the exemption, but the Court of Appeals also rejected this argument in 1988.
 The city government then tried to reduce the amount of the exemption based on a more stringent method of calculation.
 In 1990, the New York Court of Appeals ruled that the New York City government had to give Trump $6.2 million in tax rebates.